Want to know more?

 Ashley Young, (she/her) Education Coordinator

-Ashley joined the Fredericton Sexual Assault Centre as a volunteer collective member in Spring 2017 and shortly after became an employee as the Youth Education Coordinator.
-A large part of her role is to deliver school based workshops on sexual harassment and assault, consent and healthy relationships within Fredericton and surrounding areas.
+Ashley joined the SVNB Collective and staff in 2017.
+A large part of her role as the Education Coordinator is to deliver school-based workshops on sexual harassment and assault, consent and healthy relationships within Fredericton and surrounding areas.
 Ashley is passionate about the importance of creating a dialogue among youth around sexual violence, as well as working within the community to fill in gaps of services for youth.

 Rachelle McLean Counsellor